 Sp.
 Pl.
 1: 330 (1753); Gen. Pl. (ed.
 5) 153 (1754).
 (The name is derived from berberys, the Arabic name for the fruit.)

 Mahonia Nutt., Gen. N. Amer.
 Pl.
 1: 211 (1818), nom. cons.

-BERBERIDACEAE | Flora of South Australia, 5th Edition Shrubs or small trees, wood and inner bark yellow; leaves evergreen or deciduous, alternate, simple or pinnate; normal leaves in fascicles on short axillary spurs; modified leaves develop into tripartite spines on long shoots, or spines absent.
+Shrubs or small trees, wood and inner bark yellow; leaves evergreen or deciduous, alternate, simple or pinnate; normal leaves in fascicles on short axillary spurs; modified leaves develop into tripartite spines on long shoots, or spines absent.
 Inflorescence usually terminal on lateral shoots, racemose, fascicles or flowers solitary; perianth yellow, subtended by 2-3 bracts; sepals 6; petals 6 often smaller than sepals, each with 2 nectary glands at base; stamens 6; ovary with 1-many ovules; stigma sessile or with a short style.
 Fruit red, purple-red, pruinose or black; seeds 1-several.
 Barberries.

-The genus is native to N and S America, Europe, Asia, Malesia and N Africa.
+The genus is native to North and South America, Europe, Asia, Malesia and northern Africa.
 There are several hundred species of Berberis, but the exact number is unknown; about 5 species are naturalised in Australia.
-1. Leaves pinnate; branches spineless 1.
-B. aquifolium 1.
-Leaves simple: branches spiny 2 1 B. darwini